-Tel Avivians are also busy preserving, gentrifying, and recycling neglected landmarks and neighborhoods.
-The formerly derelict Tel Aviv Port, at the northern end of the city, is now the hottest spot in town, wall-to-wall with inventive eateries, market events, pubs, and shops overlooking the sea.
+Tel Avivians are also busy appreciating, preserving and upcycling once neglected landmarks.
+The formerly derelict Tel Aviv Port, at the northern end of the city, is now the hottest spot in town, packed with inventive eateries, a rarified farmer’s market, nightclubs, and shops overlooking the sea.
 With a wave of newly built luxury hotels and restaurants, the neighborhood of Historic Jaffa, at Tel Aviv’s southern end, is a romantic enclave of medieval buildings, cobblestone streets, and flea markets boasting innovative Israeli and Palestinian chef restaurants.
-It’s great for evening dining and strolling, and it’s loved by visitors and Israelis alike.
+It’s great for evening strolling, and it’s loved by visitors and Israelis alike.

-In the past 30 years, however, Tel Aviv has been undergoing a carefully nurtured revolution.
+In the past 50 years, however, Tel Aviv has been undergoing a carefully nurtured revolution.
 The beach, only a few blocks from anywhere in the city center, has made a spectacular comeback.
-Performing groups, ranging from the Israel Philharmonic Orchestra and the Cameri Theater to the New Israel Opera, have put Tel Aviv on the culinary map, showcasing an Israeli culinary tradition obsessed with fresh produce and bold spices.
+Israeli chefs, many of whom have exported their restaurants to resounding acclaim in cities like London, Paris and New York, have put Tel Aviv on the culinary map, showcasing an Israeli culinary tradition obsessed with fresh produce and bold spices.
 Innovative, lively museums, as well as an intimate, highly regarded art gallery scene, abound.

-Tel Aviv now incorporates the once-separate city of Jaffa, which does have a history going back thousands of years (its port is among the oldest in the world, and the Prophet Jonah lived in this seaport before his encounter with the whale).
-If you climb the hill of Old Jaffa and look northward toward Tel Aviv’s shoreline, you’ll see a city that stands on the threshold of majesty—an amazing achievement for a metropolis that’s merely 100 years old.
+Tel Aviv now incorporates the once-separate city of Jaffa, which does have a history going back thousands of years (its port is among the oldest in the world, and the Prophet Jonah lived here before his encounter with the whale).
+If you climb the hill of Old Jaffa and look northward toward Tel Aviv’s shoreline (the view above), you’ll see an amazing achievement for a metropolis that’s just over 100 years old.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.